 We get very busy during peak arrival times, so we cannot accept delivery for you, if you are not here.
-Please ensure that you only arrange for delivery after 3pm, then it can go straight onto your boat.
+Please ensure that you only arrange for delivery after your allocated arrival time, then it can go straight onto your boat.
 We do not have facilities to store cold or frozen food and cannot be responsible for food spoiling / defrosting.

 Boats and bikes don’t mix.
 There is nowhere to store them without impeding the deck space and we don’t allow them on the roof as they damage the boat.

 Just put them in a bag and dispose into refuse.
 Putting wipes of any description (yes even flushable) into our toilets will block them and we will charge for unblocking.
 Our lovely engineers definitely don’t want to be pulling wipes and sanitary products out of toilet pipes.

 Get in touch with us if you wish to hire solo – we view each of these case by case.
 Don’t book unless you have spoken to us first.
 The things we consider are experience, physical ability (for mooring up), your proposed route and the boat you wish to take.
 The reason we take extra care is because there are risks involved in boating and being around tidal water.
 Mooring up solo is much more difficult than with another crew member to help.

 We may refuse to accept bookings for solo boaters.

 As with solo boating, we view each booking, on a case by case basis.
 Don’t book until you have spoken to us first.
 We consider the following, experience, age of the children, physical ability (for mooring up), number of children, proposed route and the boat you wish to take.
 We want everyone to have a happy and safe holiday, so we may not be able to accept single adult holidays, in all cases.